-This particular project aims at investigating the risks faced by the populations of the Pacific sea turtles from potential oceanic interactions with FADs and FADs stranding in sensitive coastal areas, with a particular focus on leatherback turtles, a species classified as critically endangered on the IUCN red list (Wallace et al., 2013).
-While highly informative, trajectories from real FADs are currently limited in number and the duration of time-series in the Pacific Ocean (Lopez et al., 2020; Escalle et al., 2021b), particularly in areas outside the main purse seine fishing grounds (10°N to 10°S).
-To explore and quantify the potential connectivity between FADs and important oceanic or coastal habitats in the Pacific Ocean, a series of passive-drift Lagrangian simulations (Escalle et al., 2019b; Scutt Phillips et al., 2019) were undertaken.
-Such experiments allow a characterization of the physical oceanography and connectivity in a region, as experienced by passively drifting FADs.
-The overarching objective of the work is to help inform the management of the FAD fishery in the Pacific, in particular by limiting the adverse effects FADs might cause on sea turtles.
+The present paper focus on Objective 2, the modelling of dFADs trajectories arriving at essential habitats for sea turtles in the Pacific Ocean.
+In particular, we aimed at investigating the risks faced by the populations of the Pacific sea turtles from potential oceanic interactions with dFADs and dFADs stranding in sensitive coastal areas, with a particular focus on leatherback turtles, a species classified as critically endangered on the IUCN red list (Wallace et al., 2013).
+While highly informative, trajectories from real dFADs are currently limited in number and the duration of time-series in the

+Pacific Ocean (Escalle et al., 2021c; Lopez et al., 2020), particularly in areas outside the main purse seine fishing grounds (10°N to 10°S).
+To explore and quantify the potential connectivity between dFADs and important oceanic or coastal habitats in the Pacific Ocean, a series of passive-drift Lagrangian simulations (Lauriane Escalle et al., 2019; Scutt Phillips et al., 2019) were undertaken.
+Such experiments allow a characterization of the physical oceanography and connectivity in a region, as experienced by passively drifting dFADs.
+The overarching objective of the work is to help inform the management of the dFAD fishery in the Pacific, in particular by limiting the adverse effects dFADs might cause on sea turtles.